 The next step is to reclaim the powers you are projecting onto money.
 To know that you’ve always had those powers and always will, completely independently of money.

 To rejig your mental circuitry you need to give your subconscious mind a chance to decouple money from the identity you seek.
 You can do this by repeating a simple phrase.
-Here’s an example for the ever popular story ‘money is security.’
+Here’s an example, for the ever-popular story that ‘money is security.’
 Try saying this out loud, even if your rational brain believes it’s a lie.
 Just give it a go:

 “I am secure, with and without money.”